JEC1100/rock_paper_scissors/README.md

 3. Created initial file structure.
 4. Create tests for the welcome page, entering a name.
 5. Created app controller and first views erb to with form, and tested post request sent correctly.
+6. Tested selecting link to choose move.
+Create Player object with an instance variable to store this info (alongside name).
 Notes, so far: could be better tested.